hwzhousite/ParseDE/README.md

 # PARSE-DE Pipeline

-This repository implements the **PARSE-DE** workflow for differential expression (DE) analysis in single-cell or spatial transcriptomics data.
+This repository implements the **PARSE-DE** workflow for differential expression (DE) analysis in single-cell data.
 The project is organized into modular scripts for reproducibility and flexibility.

 ---